King of Mann: Kingdom of Mann and the Isles (836–1237)

-Since the emergence of Somerled and his descendants in the 12th century, the Manx kings began to lose territory and power in the Hebrides.
+After the emergence of Somerled and his descendants in the 12th century, the Manx kings began to lose territory and power in the Hebrides.
 Before the reigns of the three sons of Olaf the Black, the Manx kings styled themselves "King of the Isles".
 By the time of the reigns of Olaf's sons, the kings had begun to style themselves "King of Mann and the Isles".